 Full-Time Bachelor of Science in Diagnostic Medical Sonography (Ultrasound)

-The Bachelor's degree in Diagnostic Medical Sonography provides a complimentary balance between professional education and liberal arts to enhance ones intellect, spirituality, creativity, and a global perspective on world culture supporting the Trinity of Learning.
+The Bachelor's degree in Diagnostic Medical Sonography provides a complimentary balance between sonography education courses and liberal arts courses to enhance ones intellect, spirituality, creativity, and a global perspective on world culture.

 Key Benefits and Highlights